 Speaking of the altitude, Cusco is at an altitude of 11,150 feet above sea level (3400 meters) meaning altitude sickness is a real possibility.

 If you plan to do a trek to Machu Picchu, it is advisable to spend a few days acclimatizing to the altitude and Cusco is not a bad place to do so.
-Machu Travel Peru can help you with all your trekking needs but it is very important to take a few days to rest before leaving on your trek.
-Bringing your children?
-Then read this article about visiting Machu Picchu with kids.
+Take a few days to rest before leaving on your trek.
+There are also several fun and easy Sacred Valley tours you can do from Cusco.

 Cusco, which was once the capital of the Inca Empire, is a very pretty town.
 The center of town features a lovely main square, which is surrounded by restaurants and bars.
 The town seems to be a magnet for people from all over the world, some of whom chose to stay, giving Cusco a large expat community.